ManticoreGamesInc/platform-documentation/src/tutorials/art_reference.md

 ### Materials

-While Core does have a distinct art style, all of this can be changed and modified to whatever your vision may be.
 The colors and patterns on a 3D model are known as **materials**.
 The easiest way to create a dramatic change is to alter the materials of a model, either to a completely different material, or by editing the settings of a material.

 Materials can be entirely customized, and saved changes to them synchronized across a project.
 See the [Custom Materials](custom_materials.md) reference to learn more.